brandonaaskov/sparsity-doc/getting-started/build-and-test-gameplay.md

 cd gameplay/ && cargo run
 ```

-This will open a terminal prompt for playing the game.&#x20;
+This will open a terminal prompt for playing the game.

-All states and inputs are in form of `u64`&#x20;
+All states and inputs are in the form of `u64`.

 ### Build Gameplay Image